sahara-society/Sahara/README.md

     ```
 4. Open [localhost:3000](http://0.0.0.0:3000/) in your browser.

 ## Contact

-- To contact us, please drop an email to [connectwithsahara@study.iitm.ac.in](mailto:connectwithsahara@study.iitm.ac.in)
+-   To Contact, please drop an email to [connectwithsahara@study.iitm.ac.in](mailto:connectwithsahara@study.iitm.ac.in)